jlmelville/smallvis/docs/spectral.md

 derived from that affinity matrix, uses [scipy's csgraph.laplacian function](https://docs.scipy.org/doc/scipy/reference/generated/scipy.sparse.csgraph.laplacian.html).
 This returns a symmetrized normalized graph Laplacian (see below) calculated under the assumption that there are all zeros on the diagonal.
-This doesn't have an enormous numerical effect on the output, but caused me some bewilderment. *March 7 2026*: At some point the documentation for `scipy.sparse.csgraph.laplacian` was updated to mention that the diagonal is replaced by zeroes so no more bewilderment for future readers.
+This didn't have an enormous numerical effect in my experiments, but caused me some bewilderment and I assume there is no reason it couldn't have a larger effect in other cases. *March 7 2026*: At some point the documentation for `scipy.sparse.csgraph.laplacian` was updated to mention that the diagonal is replaced by zeroes so no more bewilderment for future readers.